-- 5.1 In-year admissions are the result of applications made for school places outside of the typical points of entry.
+- 3.4 Where admission outside of the normal age range is agreed, the application is still subject to consideration under admission arrangements for the relevant year the process is a right to request and does not guarantee a place in the school of preference or give any additional priority for a place.
+If a place is not subsequently allocated at the preferred school following the application of the oversubscription policy, the parent/carer retains a right of appeal against non-admission to an independent panel.
+Parents/carers may subsequently seek admission to another school with places available outside of the normal age range but will need to seek agreement from the admission authority of that school to the request. - 4 Coordinated admission arrangements and timetables - 4.1 The annual allocation of reception class and year 7 places is a national inter-authority equal preference coordinated process.
+Knowsley Local Authority determines a scheme which details the coordinated arrangements and timetables which all schools/academies in the Knowsley Local Authority area adopt.
+The coordinated schemes for 2024/25 are available as separate documents. - 4.2 The primary coordinated admission scheme includes an annual national closing date for applications of 15 January.
+The annual national offer date is 16 April.
+The secondary coordinated admissions scheme includes an annual national closing date for applications of 31 October.
+The annual national offer date is 1 March.
+Where a national offer date falls on a weekend or bank holiday, it is adjusted to be the next working day after the typical date. - 5 In-year admissions - 5.1 In-year admissions are the result of applications made for school places outside of the typical points of entry.
 In the primary sector this is applications for years 1 to 6 or for reception class places after annual coordination has ended.
-In the secondary sector this is applications for years 8 to 11 or for year 7 places after annual coordination has ended. - 5.2 In-year admission arrangements are agreed at local level and apply to applications for Knowsley schools only.
+In the secondary sector this is applications for years 8 to 11 or for year 7 places after annual coordination has ended. - In-year admission arrangements are agreed at local level and apply to applications for Knowsley schools only (the process is not inter-authority coordinated).
 In-year applications for Knowsley primary schools are administered at school level.
 In-year applications for Knowsley secondary schools are coordinated by the local authority.
-Details of the process for in-year applications to Knowsley primary and secondary schools, including the operation of the Knowsley Fair Access Protocol are published separately. - 5.3 In the event of oversubscription occurring in the consideration of in-year applications for any year group in a community primary school or a primary or secondary academy adopting the LA arrangements, the oversubscription criteria detailed in this document will be used to determine the allocation of vacant places and the order of the waiting list for the year group if one is maintained.
+Details of the process for in-year applications, including the operation of the Knowsley Fair Access Protocol are published separately. - 5.3 In the event of oversubscription occurring in the consideration of in-year applications for any year group in a community primary school or a primary or secondary academy adopting the LA arrangements, the oversubscription criteria detailed in this document will be used to determine the allocation of vacant places and the order of the waiting list for the year group if one is maintained.
 Applicants should note that criterion 3 (partnership primary schools) of the oversubscription criteria for secondary academies does not apply in the consideration of in-year applications.